zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Proposal-Transaction-Proxy-Hooks.rst

     function f(tx) {
       // tx includes tx.from, tx.to, tx.data, tx.value, tx.gasPrice, tx.gas
-      // and is *exactly* the same as what was passed to eth.transact, but probably not in this
+      // and is *exactly* the same as what was passed to exp.transact, but probably not in this
       // JS environment.
       // tx.from is guaranteed to be an element of addresses.
       // TODO: do something
     }

-    web3.eth.registerProxyTransactor(addresses, f);
+    web3.exp.registerProxyTransactor(addresses, f);

 That's the entire JS API.